kubecost/docs/install-and-configure/install/custom-prom/gcp-gmp-integration.md

 ERR CostModel.ComputeAllocation: pod query 1 try 2 failed: avg(kube_pod_container_status_running...
 Prometheus communication error: 502 (Bad Gateway) ...

-Additionally, read our [Custom Prometheus integration troubleshooting guide](custom-prom.md#troubleshooting) if you run into any errors while setting up the integration.
+Additionally, read our [Custom Prometheus integration troubleshooting guide](custom-prom.md#troubleshooting) if you run into any other errors while setting up the integration.
 For support from GCP, you can submit a support request at the [GCP support hub](https://cloud.google.com/support-hub).